Misari Regatta

 Misa Regatta is a boat racing track and park located in the neighborhood of Misa-dong in Hanam, Gyeonggi Province, South Korea.
 It is 20 km east of Seoul.
 It was established for the rowing and canoeing competition during the 1986 Asian Games and the 1988 Olympics.
-The place has a 4.4 million square meters in total, the lake area of which covers 2,212 m in length, 140m in width and depth 3m.
+The place has a 4.4 square kilometers in total, the lake area of which covers 2,212 m in length, 140m in width and depth 3m.
 The area was originally a small island surrounded by sand which made its scenery as beautiful as if it were waving, so was named "Misa-ri" (sand waving) in Korean.